Claire J. Mitchell

 - Counsels food industry clients on various voluntary product claims including “gluten free,” “kosher,” “all natural,” and “non-GMO,” as well as nutrient content claims, structure/function claims, and health claims.

-- Reviews and drafts letters of guarantee, distribution agreements, supplier and vendor agreements, indemnification agreements relating to consumer products.
+- Reviews and drafts letters of guarantee, distribution agreements, supplier and vendor agreements, and indemnification agreements relating to consumer products.

 - Advises clients on the requirements and limitations associated with making health claims, nutrient content claims, and structure/function claims.